 Take me.
 Kill him.
 The temptation stirred the long-repressed human side of her nature.

-While Aliénor engaged in her silent struggle the Bactrian leader shouted, “Behold the head of the Tyrant, whom I killed to save Christendom.”
+The Bactrian leader shouted, “Behold the head of the Tyrant, whom I killed to save Christendom.”

 The crowd, in unreflective obedience to authority knelt as Dmitrius paraded the grotesque trophy in front of them.
 Even though the Tyrant’s head had been severed several years previously it was still animated.
-Its teeth chattered and it constantly strived toward the Ring of Power hanging from his neck.
+Its teeth chattered and it constantly strived toward the Ring hanging from his neck.
 When the peasants saw the trophy they fell back in terror, anxiously making the sign of the cross and averting their eyes, while monks and priests urgently pressed to the front of the crowd with raised crosses.

 Put the head away!